prosoft-edv/components/docs/form-field.md

 `<ps-form-field>` extends the [MatFormFieldComponent](https://material.angular.io/components/form-field/overview) from Angular Material with features like:

-- Label handling (labels can be extracted from FormControl informations for example)
+- Label handling (labels can be extracted from FormControl information for example)
 - Handling controls with no `formControlName` given

 ---